acmoura/acmoura.github.io/content/publication/regvar.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
 publication = "CPB Discussion Paper 384.
-Forthocming in Health Economics." publication_short = ""
+Forthcoming in Health Economics" publication_short = ""

 # Is this a selected publication? (true/false)